The GitLab JTBD Playbook

 - Efficiency/Better Results: Minimize the likelihood of + (causing something undesirable to happen)

-- Begin with Stage 1 (for example, Define) of your Job Map and the first Job Step under it.
+- Begin with Stage 1 (for example, Define) of your Job Map and then the first Job Step under it.

 - Construct Outcome Statements: